nskins/goby/documentation/tutorial/01_maps_and_tiles.md

 - It will have no monsters (@monsters === [])
 - It will use the default graphic (@graphic === ".")

+Also, it is important to note that the Tile class has an instance method called `clone`.
+I'll go into the details of this method later, but for now just remember that it is a method within this class.

 Many of these attributes mean nothing now, and we will get to them, but let's focus on the simplest way in which we can extend this class.
 The defaults of the Tile class can be thought of as representing unremarkable blank space on your map.
 But what if